A Note on the Complexity of Manipulating Weighted Schulze Voting: Unique-Winner Constructive Weighted Coalitional Manipulation

 \subsection{Computing the votes of the manipulators}

-We have seen by now that we can use the function $U$ computed by Algorithm~\ref{algorithm:bounds} to formulate a necessary condition for when the manipulators can be successful.
-We will see now that this necessary condition is also sufficient, as we can then use the function $U$ to construct votes for the manipulators that make $c$ the unique Schulze winner.
-Algorithm~\ref{algorithm:constructvote} shows how to construct these votes:
+We have seen by now that we can use function $U$ computed by Algorithm~\ref{algorithm:bounds} to formulate a necessary condition for when the manipulators can be successful.
+We will see now that this necessary condition is also sufficient, as we can also utilize function $U$ from Algorithm~\ref{algorithm:bounds} to construct votes for the manipulators that make $c$ the unique Schulze winner.
+Algorithm~\ref{algorithm:constructvote} shows how to construct these \nolinebreak votes in $O(m^2)$ time.